-Peter's subsequent first address is about the fulfilment of the "scriptural word spoken in advance by the Holy Spirit through the mouth of David", a psalm word of the Jewish Bible (Acts 1:16-20).
-The first persons associated with the group of Jesus' witnesses are "Jews living in Jerusalem", whom the Jesus' witnesses identify as "Galileans", showing that both "Jews" and "Galileans" are to be read as geographical designations of origin at this point, but not as a distinction between Jews and non-Jews (Acts 2:5-7).
-For the Jews living in Jerusalem come from many countries, they are "Parthians and Medes and Elamites and residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya belonging to Cyrene", and also "Romans who sojourn here" are mentioned, then "Jews and proselytes, Cretans and Arabs" (Acts 2,9-11).
-It is "Jews and all the inhabitants of Jerusalem" who are addressed in Peter's subsequent first speech (Acts 2:14).
-With the reference to a prophetic word from Joel (3:1-5) and a Psalm word (15:8-11), "Israelites" are addressed (Acts 2:22), "the whole house of Israel" (Acts 2:36).
-Jesus is consequently presented as a "descendant" of David (Acts 2:30), indeed as one who even surpasses David.
-For "David did not ascend to heaven", but of Jesus it is said, that "the Lord said to my Lord, 'Sit at my right hand'" (Ps 109:1), from which "the whole house of Israel" could read that "God has made him Lord and Christ, this Jesus whom you crucified" (Acts 2:36).
+What follows is Peter’s first address about the fulfilment of the “scriptural word spoken in advance by the Holy Spirit through the mouth of David,” a psalm of the Jewish Bible (Acts 1:16-20).
+The first people associated with the group of Jesus’ witnesses are “Jews living in Jerusalem,” who are referred to by the group as “Galileans,” showing that at this point both “Jews” and “Galileans” are to be read as geographical designations of origin rather than as terms distinguishing between Jews and non-Jews (Acts 2:5-7).
+This is so because the Jews living in Jerusalem come from various countries, being described as “Parthians and Medes and Elamites and residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya belonging to Cyrene,” and further “Romans who sojourn here,” as well as “Jews and proselytes, Cretans and Arabs” (Acts 2,9-11).
+It is “Jews and all the inhabitants of Jerusalem” who are addressed by Peter’s subsequent first sermon (Acts 2:14).
+With reference to a prophesy from Joel (3:1-5) and a Psalm (15:8-11), they are addressed as “Israelites” (Acts 2:22) and “the whole house of Israel” (Acts 2:36).
+Jesus is consequently presented as a “descendant” of David (Acts 2:30), and as the one who even surpasses the latter.
+For “David did not ascend to heaven,” but of Jesus it is said that “the Lord said to my Lord, ‘Sit at my right hand’” (Ps 109:1), from which “the whole house of Israel” can deduct that “God has made him Lord and Christ, this Jesus whom you crucified” (Acts 2:36).

-Three things become clear from this sermon of Peter: Jesus, who was raised to be Lord and Christ, and also the movement of those called "Christians" by outsiders see themselves presented as part of the prophetic Jewish tradition, but at the same time as surpassing this tradition.
-The latter character implies criticism of those who are given responsibility for Jesus' death on the cross.
-Nevertheless, it is precisely these Jews to whom "this promise" of God was and is given, even though Peter calls them a "corrupt generation" (Acts 2:39-40).
+Three things become clear in Peter’s sermon: Jesus, elevated to be Lord and Christ, and the movement of those called “Christians” by outsiders see themselves as both part of the Jewish prophetic tradition, and at the same time as surpassing it, where the latter implies a criticism of those who are given responsibility for Jesus’ death on the cross.
+Nevertheless, it is precisely to these Jews that “this promise” of God was and is given, even if Peter calls them a “corrupt generation” (Acts 2:39-40).

-Baptism is emphasised as a sign of "conversion" and the "reception of the word" (Acts 2:41).
-How closely the new "community" of those who "held to the apostles' teaching", "in the breaking of bread and in prayer", however, remained rooted in Jewish ritual practice is shown by the reference to the fact that the members "remained with one accord in the temple day after day" (Acts 2:46).
-Those who rallied around the apostles' teaching were not only connected to Jerusalem, they remained also temple-oriented.
+Even though baptism is emphasized as a sign of “conversion” and the “reception of the word” (Acts 2:41), a reference to the fact that the members “remained with one accord in the temple day after day” (Acts 2:46) makes clear how closely the new “community” of those who “held to the apostles’ teaching” “in the breaking of bread and in prayer” remains rooted in Jewish ritual practice.
+Those gathering around the apostles’ teachings were not only tied to Jerusalem, they also remained oriented towards the temple.